ascentcore/ascentcore.github.io/.github/ISSUE_TEMPLATE/new-blog-post-template.md

 ---
 name: New blog post template
-about: Describe this issue template's purpose here.
+about: Template for the issue that will describe a new blog post
-title: ''
+title: 'New blog post: [Add title here]'
 labels: ''
 assignees: ''